Tabrizian/ceit93bot-cli/README.md

 ```

 ## Usage
-Currently only sending message and documents are supported
+Currently only sending messages and documents are supported

 ### Sending message